ellis/roboliq/README.md

     `system.echo` is a higher level command that can handles variables, whereas `system._echo` just takes the value verbatim.

-6) Let's run the same command again, but this time we'll put the output in its proper folder, which you created in step 2.
-Run this from the terminal:
+6) Run the command above again, but this time add the `-P compiled` argument to put the output in a separate `compiled` folder.

     ```sh
-    npm start -- $PROTOCOLS/test1.yaml -P $COMPILED
+    npm run processor -- protocols/walkthrough1.yaml -P compiled/
     ```

-    This will automatically create a subfolder named `test1` and it will save the file `test1.out.json` in that folder.
+    This will automatically create a subfolder named `compiled/walkthrough1` and it will save the file `compiled/walkthrough1/walkthrough1.out.json`.
-    It's important to have a separate folder for each experiment in order to properly organize measured data for each experimental run.
+    It's important to have a separate folder for every experiment in order to properly organize measured data for each experimental run.

 Now you know how to run the software and write a basic protocol.